New York homeowners insurance

 Personal liability coverage

 Personal Liability refers to bodily injury or property damage to other people (or their stuff) as a result of your actions, at your home, and anywhere else.
 Personal liability, might just sound like legal fees, you may only think of the things we discussed above (injury to others, legal fees, etc.), but you should also take into account the total dollar amount of your financial assets, like your home, retirement accounts, investments, and anything else worth money.
-Your insurer’s liability protection is also working to cover these things as well.
+Your insurer’s liability coverage is also working to cover these things as well.
 If you don’t think $500K is enough, you can purchase something called an umbrella policy which will add another $1M or more in coverage.

 Medical payments to others coverage